imbriankeeley/Python-Capstone/README.md

 ```

 This will start the application.
 Follow the on-screen instructions or refer to the application's specific documentation for usage details.
+- If you are running the application executable you will need to load the model from the Task2Application.zip in the model directory by clicking on Model and Load Model.

 Additional Notes